MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     Until you run this update cmdlet, the scanner does not run and you typically see Event ID **1000** in the Windows event log, with the following error message: **Invalid object name 'ScannerStatus'**.

+#### Moving the scanner configuration database

+If you want to move the scanner configuration database from one SQL Server instance to another and use a custom profile name, do not run the upgrade command, but instead:

+1. Uninstall the scanner by using [Uninstall-AIPScanner](/powershell/module/azureinformationprotection/Uninstall-AIPScanner).

+2. Upgrade the Azure Information Protection client to the preview version.

+3. Install the scanner by using [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner), specifying the new SQL Server instance and the custom profile name.

+4. Optional: If you do not want the scanner to rescan all files, export the ScannerFiles table and import it to the new database.

 ## Uninstalling the Azure Information Protection client

 You can use any of the following options to uninstall the client: